Working together to #LeadTheChange

 Promoting biodiversity and climate resilience

 For many years, Sibos has contributed to nature conservation projects as part of our sustainability efforts.
-For 2023, we supported WWF-Canada’s Seed Orchard Program, which seeks to increase the supply of native plants and trees to be used for restoration, all while ensuring genetic diversity and climate resilience.

 REDUCE WASTE AND PROMOTE SUSTAINABLE SOURCING